fyne-io/developer.fyne.io/started/index.md

 For earlier versions of Go, you need to use the following command instead:

     $ go get fyne.io/fyne/v2/cmd/fyne_demo

 If your `GOBIN` environment has been added to path (should be by default on macOS and Windows), you can then run the demo:

     $ fyne_demo

 And that's all there is to it!
 Now you can write your own Fyne application in your IDE of choice.
-If you want to see some Fyne code in action then you can read [your first application](/started/firstapp.html).
-Alternatively you could check out our tour of the Fyne toolkit using the button below.
+If you want to see some Fyne code in action then you can read [your first application](/started/firstapp).

-<a href="/tour/" class="btn btn-primary btn-xl" style="visibility: visible;">Take the Tour</a>